 How Many Carbohydrates for Fat Loss?

-Now that you know exactly how much to eat everyday you will now need to figure out which foods to eat.
-Contrary to popular belief, the type of foods you choose to eat is far less important than how much you eat everyday.
+Now that you know exactly how much to eat every day you will now need to figure out which foods to eat.
+Contrary to popular belief, the type of foods you choose to eat is far less important than how much you eat every day.
 This does not mean that choosing foods for your diet doesn’t matter though.
-Some foods are still better than other for certain purposes.
+Some foods are still better than others for certain purposes.

 Food choices do not make as much of a difference when it comes to fat loss and muscle growth goals, but it definitely helps optimize total health.
 We all train and diet to look good, be strong, and improve health.
 Do not neglect the health aspects of a clean diet since a healthy body will be much more likely to perform better during training.